sfzinstruments/jlearman.jRhodes3d/README.md

 and load the result into your sample player.
 I use Sforzando, which supports FLAC.

+You only need the jRhodes3d folder.
+The rest can be discarded.

 ## Sampling Details

 The samples were recorded around 2006, from a Rhodes I had bought